godisreal/group-social-force/README.md

 How-To: python simulator_XXX.py

 The latest version of code is in 2Path
-A complete simulation package is in the following repo https://github.com/godisreal/CrowdEgress
+A complete simulation package is in the following repo.
 Comment and suggestion are appreciated!
+https://github.com/godisreal/CrowdEgress

 You can also check the video file pre-evac2.swf to browse the simulation result in the latest version.
 https://github.com/godisreal/group-social-force/blob/master/pre-evac2.swf